 An important part of the plan is selecting the best and most relevant tools.
 Surveys are a crucial element of any UX research, and the right survey tool will integrate seamlessly with any other tools you might be using.

 With Survicate, you can integrate your survey software natively with a wide range of third-party tools, including Slack, HubSpot, and Intercom.
 What’s more, the tool automates response collection and analysis, so you can focus on other aspects of your projects.
-Sign up for free and see how Survicate can complement your UX research tool stack today.
+Sign up for our 10-day free trial and see how Survicate can complement your UX research tool stack today.

 Senior Content Editor